Periodic solutions and invariant torus in the R\"ossler System: Stability of Periodic Solutions

-where $\bg_i$ represents the $i^{th}-$ order averaging function.
-Since the nonautonomous differential system \eqref{tm13} is $T$-periodic in $t$, then $\Pi(\bz)$ is actually a Poincar\'{ e} map defined on the Poincar\'{e} section $\{t=T\}$.
-Therefore, the stability of the periodic solution $\bx(t,\bz(\e),\e)$ can be determined by the eigenvalues of the Jacobian matrix computed at the fixed point $\bz=\bz(\e)$.
-Let $\bz(\e)=\bz_0+\e \bz_1+\e^2 \bz_2+\CO(\e^3)$.
-Using Taylor expansion around $\e=0$ we can write
+where $\bg_i$ is the averaged function of order $i$ defined in \eqref{avf}.
+The stability of the periodic solution $\f(t,\e)$ can be determined by the eigenvalues of the Jacobian matrix $D_{\bz}\Pi(\bz(\e),\e)$, which can be expanded around $\e=0$ as follows: